beejjorgensen/bguunix/src/bguunix_part_1010_ref_punct.md

 * `!$`: substitute the last argument from the previous command here.
 * `!-n`: substitute the _n_^th^ previous command here.
 * `!n`: substitute the command at history index _n_ here.
+* `!command`: substitute the command in the history that matches the given `command`.

 These are substitutions, i.e. the `!` portion of the command is completely replaced by whatever it refers to: